-Join Aaron Quigley for an in-depth discussion in this video Using remediation, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Using remediation, part of Learning Captivate 8.

 - Now that our quiz is created, let's go ahead and make our quiz a little bit more interactive for the learner.
 We're going to do several things in this video.
 First is, we're going to add some navigation to help the learner know that they're starting the quiz.
 Second, we're going to configure a results page for the learner, and third, we're going to add something known as remediation.
 Remediation will allow the user to jump back to various parts of the eLearning presentation, to get the information they're missing if they answer a question incorrectly.
 To get started, let's go ahead and navigate to the slide directly before our quiz.